REGISTERED MUSIC THERAPIST

 I have worked for over ten years in a variety of settings with adults, young people, children, infants and families – including mental health inpatient and outpatient units, a community based family music therapy service, women’s crisis service, paediatric medical hospital and private practice.
 My areas of interest include general mental health, complex trauma, medical trauma, sexual abuse, domestic violence, chronic and functional pain, Autism Spectrum Disorder, parenting and attachment, adjustment to medical and neurological conditions, palliative care and child protection.

 I have published literature in areas of physical rehabilitation and mental health recovery; presented extensively in fields of mental health, child trauma, medical trauma and neurological approaches to music therapy.
-I am also a PhD candidate at the University of Melbourne where I am investigating the music therapy processes involved in supporting traumatic stress.

 As a music therapist, I believe that all human beings are innately musical and creative, however some of us require support to find these parts of ourselves or use them to their full potential.
 During music therapy, we can use various elements of music throughout the therapeutic process from listening to music, creating playlists, writing songs or creating our own music.
 We might also use guided relaxation or other creative media such as pastels or collage depending on your goals and immediate needs.
 I use music, rhythm, creativity and conversation intentionally throughout the therapeutic process to support sensory, physical, emotional, relational, cognitive and behavioural aspects of challenges that are brought to the therapy space.
 Music skills are not required to engage in music therapy as the intention is to use music as a health resource to support health and wellness.